aws-samples/aws-vpc-builder-cdk/config/sample-vpn-onprem.md

 Assure you have available capacity in your account in us-east-1 (Virginia) before starting!

-- 2 VPCs
+- 2 Amazon VPCs
 - 1 Transit Gateway
 - 1 AWS Managed VPN

 # Deployment

-Assure you've followed the setup guide in the repositories main README [here](../README.md)
+Assure you've followed the 'Environment Setup' section in the repositories main README [here](../README.md)

 Review the contents of the configuration we will deploy by viewing the [configuration file](sample-vpn-onprem.vpcBuilder.yaml) for this sample.